nology-tech/wov-client-project/README.md

 - This contains 4 BottomNavigationAction components, that each contain Icon Components.
 - All of these components are imported from the Mui Component Library and can be style by the selectors stipulated in the Navigation.scss file.
 - Currently they prove the Link for the react-router-dom dependency, that will be used to route to different pages within the App.

+### Leaderboard Card
+- Contains the profile picture, name and total score that can be reused to display and render for each user.
+- Able to see the profile picture, name and total score of each user.